SIM-RAN10/CONSTRUCT-WEEK-Project-/README.md

 <li>Enable Contact us Feature: Enable the contact us functionality for more userfriendliness.</li>
 <li>Enhance Contact us Accessibility: Make the key features of contact us accessible on the homepage to improve user experience.</li>
 <li>Enable Dark mode Feature: Enable the dark mode functionality to allow users to work as per their preference. </li>
+### These improvements aim to enhance usability and overall user satisfaction.

+## About Me
+### I'm passionate learner with an interest in Software Development Engineer in Test.
+Currently, I'm working on personal projects and building my skills in Cypress, Selenium, Java etc. I'm eager to grow and collaborate on new opportunities.

+## Feedback
+### If you have any feedback,please reach out to me at sharmilasaren10@gmail.com.